How to help your company get started in deep learning

 Artificial intelligence is taking the consumer technology world by storm.
 Different AI-driven applications such as digital assistants and voice interfaces are shaping the digital lives of users.
 However, the enterprise technology world is still trying to shape an AI-driven future.
 One AI technique that has found an early adoption in the enterprise world is deep learning.
 Deep learning is a sophisticated and complex shift for machines, from task-oriented to data representations functionality.
 “Hadoop may have sparked a revolution in analytics, but the most recent revolution is deep learning,” according to Forrester in a recent Forbes article.

 Like big data, the business payoffs in deep learning are potentially huge, even if AI never reaches a state of true cognitive computing.
-Mastering deep learning requires a fast, agile, and highly efficient infrastructure; access to massive data stores; and a lot of patience, since machines need time and experiences to learn, just as humans do.
+Getting a firm command of deep learning requires a fast, agile, and highly efficient infrastructure; access to massive data stores; and a lot of patience, since machines need time and experiences to learn, just as humans do.
 But before you can reach the point of ROI, you have to get started.

 Where to start your deep learning journey